mushipeas/react-sudoku/README.md

 - No duplicate numbers in any row or column (18)
 - No duplicate numbers in any 3x3 region (9)

+The constraints-check only checks the current row, column and square `[3 constraints]` of the changed element per iteration, instead of all 27 stated above.

 The long-term plan is to use the iterations-to-solve (seen in the console) to gauge puzzle difficulty.
 This could be used as part of the puzzle generator to validate output.

 Currently: `max_iterations = 100000`